 The packaging and contents of an online order are almost as important for some businesses as the actual contents – so care must be taken when figuring out the standards for printing and packaging orders.
 Typically, a fulfillment center will place the contents of an order into a standard box and will include at least a packing slip.
 However, for companies that require more customization, a custom printed box can be utilized in many warehouses.
-However, some larger companies, such as fulfillment by Amazon, will not allow you to utilize your own custom box.
+However, some larger companies, such as fulfillment by Amazon or Merchant Fulfillment on Amazon, will not allow you to utilize your own custom box.
 Similarly, many fulfillment companies will allow customers to add their own custom logo to packing slips, and they may also allow you to require the insert of other materials, such as invoices, promotional and other discounts, and even gift wrapping of the package.

 The amount of shipping services offered vary from fulfillment center to fulfillment center.
 In the very least, you will agree upon the shipping companies to be used and the services levels that will be offered.
 Standard options include USPS, UPS and FedEx, with ground and expedited options usually the standard.
 If your needs are more specific, such as international shipments, be sure that the center has these options.

 Smaller fulfillment houses may not have any technology systems to assist in more robust shipping options.
 For smaller retailers, this may be sufficient.
 However, for high volume shippers, it may be important to select a company that offers sophisticated shipping rate options (which provide real-time rate quotes so that consumers can choose the lowest rate or quickest options) or address verification systems (which verify addresses before shipping so that shipping errors are minimized).